usmqe/usmqe-testdoc/system-integration/systemd/service.tendrl_server.elementary_check.rst

 Setup
 =====

-Follow :doc:`/setup/install_default` to install Tendrl.
+Follow TODO to install Tendrl.
 No particular cluster configuration is required for this test case, so we use the default one.